Goodnature® Traps are being used across the planet to preserve species threatened by invasive rat populations or secondary poison.

 Brown Teal make nests of grass on the waterfront.
 Females will lay clutches with an average of six cream brown eggs.
 The female incubates the eggs while the male acts as a bodyguard attacking all other waterfowl that come close.

 While habitat loss is a major threat to the Brown Teal, Stoats and Ferrets are an even bigger problem.
-Ecology groups are using Goodnature™ humane trapping technology to control Stoats, Ferrets, and other predators that eat the Brown Teal eggs and young.
+Ecology groups are using Goodnature™ quick-kill trapping technology to control Stoats, Ferrets, and other predators that eat the Brown Teal eggs and young.

 The Kiwi bird is native to new Zealand.
 While originally being widespread, the Kiwi is now confined to the forests of New Zealand.
 Kiwis are an extremely small species.
 They only grow to 17 inches and seven pounds at most.
 They eat worms, spiders and other insects.
 They live 8-10 years in the wild.

 Kiwis lay extremely large eggs for their size.
 Since Kiwis are flightless, the eggs can weigh more without causing much discomfort or effort.
 Once the female lays the egg, the male takes over the process and incubates the egg for 75-80 days.

 Stoats and ferrets are major threats to the Kiwis.
 Stoats alone account for over 50% of Kiwi deaths in New Zealand.
 Ecology groups are using Goodnature™ quick-kill trapping technology to control Stoats, Ferrets and other predators that eat the Kiwi eggs and young.

 As the name suggests, Little penguins are the smallest type of penguins weighing in at 1.2KG and growing only 32cm.
 The plumage of the penguin is a blueish-gray color.
 These penguins only live around 6-7 years in the wild but in rare cases have lived 25 years in captivity.
 Little penguins mostly eat small fish.